 What does this mean for employers?
 It means to minimize mistakes and potential mishaps, there should be training, meetings and safety checks regularly held on the site.
 This is probably one of the most effective way to stop accidents from occurring in the first place.

 It’s not enough for workers to be trained once and rely on this knowledge throughout the years.
-Regular training sessions should be held which promote a safety mindset and instruct staff how to go about working on a construction site.
+Regular OSHA training sessions should be held which promote a safety mindset and instruct staff on how to go about working on a construction site.
+So don’t wait for an accident to occur.
+Remember that OSHA is constantly being updated to go with the workforce trends, so keep your team up to date by ensuring that they complete the latest OSHA 30 hour online training courses.

 Testing equipment regularly is also key to preventing accidents.
 Even though the brand may be of high class, things can still get rusty with time.
 It’s important to ensure everything is running smoothly and in working order before any work takes place.